user profile avatar

 Bio

 Hi!
 My name is Tyler Audino and I'm a student at the University of Florida.
 I am pursuing a degree in Computer Science with a minor in Statistics, intending to become a Data Scientist or Software Engineer.
 I dream to be involved in valuable data analysis and software development to aid research that will inform and educate society in areas such as climate change, public transportation, and diversity & equity.
 Beyond my desire for research, I am an adamant believer in activism to achieve change.
 I am transgender and queer myself and advocate for LGBTQ+ rights through protests and organization involvement.
 Other passions of mine include climate change, voting reform, and ending racial disparity.
 The world will not change unless people enact and call for change.
 Additionally, I am heavily involved in music.
 I've played French horn for seven years, play Mellophone and trumpet on occasion, and previously sang in high school chorus.
-Music is my most cherished extracurricular activity, and I am a past member of the UF Gator Marching Band.
+Music is my most cherished extracurricular activity, and I am a member of Kappa Kappa Psi and past member of the UF Gator Marching Band.
 Thank you for taking the time to review my profile, I am extremely grateful for the opportunities given to me that allow me to pursue my dreams.

 Education